 Sling is a streaming app that has progressively increased in popularity over the past 3-5 years.
 We’re pretty excited to give you the Sling TV review because we think you’re going to like this option as much as we do.
-One of the best parts about it is that the package options offered to accommodate any budget.
-The base orange package is $25/month and provides you with one method of streaming, and the ability to view recently aired episodes of your most popular broadcast TV shows.
-This means you cannot share your username and password with your friends, and everyone can tap in and watch their shows at the same time.
+One of the best parts about it is that the package options are offered to accommodate any budget.
+The base orange package is $25/month and provides you with one streaming method and the ability to view recently aired episodes of your most popular broadcast TV shows.
+This means you cannot share your username and password with your friends, and everyone can tap in and watch their shows simultaneously.

 One device, one show.
 Period.
-Sling offers users 33 channels with the Sling Orange package, including ESPN and Disney, both highly desirable for a wide range of audiences.
+Sling offers users 33 channels with the Sling Orange package, including ESPN and Disney, both highly desirable for many audiences.
 We’ve heard a lot of good things about Sling and their packages.

 However, it’s easy to start with a base level package and gradually upgrade to the more expensive options.
-Make sure that you’re not ultimately paying just as much for this app as you were for your cable.
+Ensure that you’re not ultimately paying just as much for this app as you were for your cable.